PySimpleGUI/PySimpleGUI/readme.md

 Each of the tabs of the form is in fact a form.
 The same steps are taken to create the form as before.
 A `FlexForm` is created, then rows are filled with Elements, and finally the form is shown.
 When calling `ShowTabbedForm`, each form is passed in as a tuple.
 The tuple has  the format:  `(the form, the rows, a label shown on the tab)`

 ## Asynchronous (Non-Blocking) Forms
+While the majority of GUIs are a simple exercise to "collect input values and return with them", there are instances where we want to continue executing while the form is open.
+These are "asynchronous" forms and require special options, new SDK calls, and **great care**.

+##

 ## Sample Applications
 Use the example programs as a starting basis for your GUI.
 Copy, paste, modify and run!
 The demo files are: